BS in Health Sciences

 - Completion of 120 credits.

-The bachelor of science in health sciences consists of 120 credit hours: University Core Curriculum courses, Health Sciences major required core courses, a Track of Study, and approved electives if needed to complete the 120-minimum credit requirement.
+The B.S. in health sciences consists of 120 credit hours: University Core Curriculum courses, health sciences major required core courses, a track of study, and approved electives if needed to complete the 120-minimum credit requirement.

 University Core Courses (40-42 credits)

-Science Exploration (PHY 101/102 Introduction to Physics with Lab or PHY 111/114 Elements of Physics I and Introductory Physics Laboratory I) (4-5 cr.)
+Science Exploration (PHY 101/102 Introduction to Physics and Lab or PHY 111/114 Elements of Physics I and Introductory Physics Laboratory I) (4-5 cr)

 Health Sciences Required Core Courses (39 credits)